deeplearning4j/deeplearning4j/output.md

-This basic example takes the actual labels(a binary matrix where 1 is the label) and the guesses (probabilies of each label)
+Imagine each label is a binary matrix of 1 row and, say, 10 columns, with each column representing a number from one to 10.
+(The number of columns will actually vary with the number of possible outcomes, or labels.)
+There can only be a single 1 in this matrix, and it is located in the column representing the number labeled.
+That is, [0 1 0 0 0 0 0 0 0 0] means two, and so forth.

+Each label is then assigned a likelihood of how accurately it describes the input, according to the features recognized by your network.
+Those probabilities are the network's guesses.
+At the end of your test, you compare the highest-probability label with the actual number of the input.
+The aggregate of these comparisons is your accuracy rate, or f score.

+In fact, you can enter any number of inputs into the network simultaneously.
+Each of them will be a row in your binary matrix.
+And the number of rows in your binary input matrix will be equal to the number of rows in your binary out matrix of guesses.
-and compares them against each other to match the label.
-You can create one evaluation class and use that to track statitistics over time.

-One will want to usually predict lots of data.
-Using a data set iterator, we could do soemthing like this:
+You can also create one evaluation class to track statitistics over time.
+Using a data set iterator, you could do something like this: